• Skip to primary navigation

 Due to the nonlinear vectorial coupling between incident light polarizations and molecular bonds / molecular induced dipoles directions, tunable incident polarizations lead to a modulation of nonlinear label-free signals (Second Harmonic Generation : SHG, Coherent Anti Stokes Raman Scattering : CARS, Stimulated Raman Scattering : SRS) that can be directly related to the orientational order of biological molecules, without the need of a fluorescent label.
 We have applied polarized nonlinear microscopy to quantitatively retrieve organizational order in collagen in tissues (by polarized SHG) and lipid structures (by polarized CARS).
 This methodology is highly sensitive to lipid phases but also to sub-diffraction scale morphological changes in cell membranes.
 Polarization resolved CARS (pCARS) is now used to image the effect of neurodegenerative diseases on fine myelin structure changes, in mice spinal cord tissues.
 We are currently developing schemes that allow polarized nonlinear imaging to reach fast imaging rates, either by fast polarization tuning, or via the use of projection on circular polarization combinations.
 We are also studying the possibilities to develop optical schemes capable to measure the orientation of molecular distributions in 3D, an information which is important in complex tissues.
 All together these approaches should permit to better quantify molecular order in live and in 3D in tissues related to the study of diseases such as neurodegenerative diseases or cancer.

-Polarized microscopy techniques
+Developped polarized microscopy techniques

 – Spinning disk fluorescence microscopy (live polarization imaging)